telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 If `valgrindTestSuite.sh` is run by hand, remember that Orion must be compiled in DEBUG mode for it to work (`make debug install`).

-The output of the valgrind run is saved to a file with the same name of the test case, but with the suffix `valgrind.out`.
+The output of the valgrind run is saved to a file with the same name as the test case, but with the suffix `valgrind.out`.

-Normally, the broker has no memory leaks, so to make an exercise, we'll add one:
+Normally, the broker has no memory leaks, so to make an exercise **with** a memory leak, we'll have to temporarily add one:

 * Open the file `src/lib/ngsi10/UpdateContextRequest.cpp` in your favorite editor
 * Find the method `UpdateContextRequest::release()` and comment the call to `contextElementVector.release()`: